What does the future hold for buy to let?

 Learn more: Can I avoid capital gains tax on my buy-to-let property?

 Until April 2016, you could claim 10% from net rents to cover the ‘wear and tear’ of furnishings and fittings without needing to provide receipts.
-But this has been scrapped and succeeded by the less favourable, Replacement Relief.
-In order to claim, you now must provide itemised receipts - for instance showing the cost of new carpets - if you wish to offset the costs against your tax bill.
+But this was scrapped and succeeded by the less favourable replacement relief.

 Mortgage interest tax relief

-Funding a property purchase through buy to let previously came with other tax perks.
-Prior to April 2020 you could offset mortgage costs against your tax bill at your marginal rate of tax.
+Funding a property purchase through buy-to-let previously came with other tax perks.
+Prior to April 2020, you could offset mortgage costs against your tax bill at your marginal rate of tax.
 So, if you were a 40% taxpayer, you could claim relief at this rate.

 Stamp duty